-The South Taranaki District Council demonstrated a high level of compliance with operational aspects of the resource consent conditions with no additional wastes loadings on the system during the period.
-The completion of the transfer of wastewater by pipeline to the Hawera WWTP system (in July, 2010), resulted in a high standard of environmental performance which was accentuated by no consented overflows to natural water during the period.
+The South Taranaki District Council demonstrated a high level of compliance with operational aspects of the resource consent conditions although there were additional wastes loadings on the system during the period as a result of the storage and disposal of buttermilk in the EADER component of the WWTP.
+The completion of the transfer of wastewater by pipeline to the Hawera WWTP system (in July, 2010), resulted in a high standard of environmental performance (in terms of the

+Mangawhero Stream) which was accentuated by no consented overflows to natural water during the period.